NataliaPoletaeva/catalog-of-my-things/README.md

 ## Getting started

  - Install [Ruby](https://www.ruby-lang.org/en/) on your machine by following this [guiding lesson](https://github.com/microverseinc/curriculum-ruby/blob/main/simple-ruby/articles/ruby_installation_instructions.md#macOS)
- - Clone this project using this [link](https://github.com/NataliaPoletaeva/catalog-of-my-things.git) on your local machine using the command line or open the repository in GitHub Desktop application
+ - Clone this project: 'git clone https://github.com/NataliaPoletaeva/catalog-of-my-things.git' on your local machine using the command line or open the repository in GitHub Desktop application
- - Navigate to file location using your command line terminal and run 'ruby main.rb'
+ - Navigate to file location using your command line terminal: 'cd catalog-of-my-things', and run 'ruby main.rb'

 ## Tests

-- Run 'rspec /name of the file/' for tests to run and see if they pass just right!
+- Run 'rspec spec' for tests to run and see if they pass just right!

 ## Built with